psyadm/check_proxmox_cluster_node/README.md

 # check_proxmox_cluster_node
-Nagios Check for a Node within a Proxmox Cluster
+Nagios Check for a Node within a Proxmox Cluster - It only checks the Online Status!

 # CMD Syntax